dazuma/toys/toys/docs/guide.md

 for error).
 Make sure you handle the exit status.
 For example, in most cases, you should probably exit if the tool you are calling returns a nonzero code.

+You may also use the `exec` mixin [described below](#executing-subprocesses) to run a tool in a separate process.
+This is particularly useful if you need to capture or manipulate that tool's input or output.

 ### Helper Methods and Mixins

 The methods of [Toys::Tool](https://www.rubydoc.info/gems/toys-core/Toys/Tool) are not the only methods available for your tool to call.
-We saw earlier that a tool can define additional methods that you can use as helpers.
+We [saw earlier](#tool-execution-basics) that a tool can define additional methods that you can use as helpers.

 You can also include **mixins**, which are modules that bring in a whole set of helper methods.
 Include a mixin using the `include` directive: